Nikoraii/pizza/README.md

-# pizza
 # STILL IN EARLY DEV
-# Pizza delivery web app, for both customers and employees
+## Pizza delivery web app, for both customers and employees
-# You can read more in guide section
+### You can read more in guide section